 Inside this file, the most important setting is the

 pm.max_children setting.
 It must be greater than the max number

 of concurrent users you want to simulate during the bench.

-Note this configuration of PHP should be used in Production environments only.
+Note this PHP configuration should be used on Production environments only.

 Use the following settings to optimize the performances:

 The class loader used while developing the application is optimized to find new and changed classes.
-In production servers, PHP files should never change, unless a new application version is deployed.
-That’s why you can optimize Composer’s autoloader to scan the entire application once and build a “class map”, which is a big array of the locations of all the classes and it’s stored in
+On production servers, PHP files should never change, unless a new application version is deployed.
+That’s why you can optimize Composer’s autoloader to scan the entire application once and build a “class map”, which is a big array of all the classes locations, stored in

-Execute this command to generate the class map (and make it part of your deployment process too):
+Execute this command to generate the class map (and make it part of your deployment process):

 composer dump-autoload --optimize --no-dev --classmap-authoritative